Israel-Tanjiro/Sapphire_G4CMP/README.md

 # Sapphire_G4CMP
 Program to Create Caustic Phonon Plots.

 In order to utilize qubits as particle detectors, understanding energy dissipation in qubit substrate (Sapphire) phonon kinematics is essential.
 These mechanisms are strongly associated with correlated errors in qubit chips, as observed in cosmic muon and gamma ray absorption events reported recently.
 We are motivated to understand the scattering of sub-Mev Dark Matter (for scalar and vector mediators) and the phonon excitations with sub-eV energy in Sapphire.
 We attempt to better understand energy dissipation in Sapphire with phonon caustics and kinematics simulation.
 For this, We expand the capabilities of G4CMP to include the Sapphire Substrate Material.
-In this G4CMP program, you can obtain the phonon caustic images for Sapphire (Also this can work for other promising materials such as (GaAs, LiF, and CaWO4)
+In this G4CMP program, you can obtain the phonon caustic images for Sapphire (Also this can work for other promising materials such as (GaAs, LiF, and SiO2).<br>
+Note.- For the moment the kinematic for those Subtrate Materials  is only for Phonon Transportation.
+The kinematic for electron holes pair transportation is under construction.

 This is the first simulation for a new material implemented on G4CMP after 10 years.
 The phonon simulation is simple in terms of geometry.
 The basic elements of the simulation are